What Are Gerund Phrases?

 - its object (also called gerund complement)

-- modifiers (adverbs or adverbial/prepositional phrases) which in itself can contain another gerund!
+- modifiers (adverbs or adverbial/prepositional phrases) which can include another gerund

 In the gerund phrase above: